 If you are a victim of a motorcycle accident and wish to file a motorcycle accident claim, the best course of action is to seek representation with an experienced motorcycle accident lawyer.
 For nearly forty years, the motorcycle accident lawyers at Hardy, Wolf and Downing have helped the injured and their loved ones receive just compensation for their motorcycle accident.

 More than just filing a lawsuit on your behalf, Hardy, Wolf and Downing will move forward to provide a range of services to ensure you receive the best representation.
-From doing the initial investigation, reconstructing the accident scene, gathering and reviewing evidence from the crash site, obtaining the necessary police and medical reports, to interviewing witnesses, hiring experts to testify, researching the relevant case law, handling all the court filings and administrative details, and do the negotiating with the negligent party’s insurance company.
+From doing the initial investigation, reconstructing the accident scene, gathering and reviewing evidence from the crash site, obtaining the necessary police and medical reports, interviewing witnesses, hiring experts to testify, researching the relevant case law, handling all the court filings and administrative details, and do the negotiating with the negligent party’s insurance company.

 If you have questions about how to file a motorcycle accident claim in Maine, contact Hardy, Wolf, & Downing for a free consultation today before the statute of limitations expires.